 Security isn’t something you can think about once and never again.
 If you don’t keep your store up-to-date, pay attention to security trends, or harden your defenses as you grow and scale, you could be putting yourself in a very vulnerable position… and also putting your customers at risk.

-Let’s explore a few more ways that you can make your store virtually immune to attacks, and keep things safe even as you grow and expand.
+Let’s explore a few more ways that you can secure your store post launch.

 “Okay,” you might be saying, “what?
 How does this keep me secure?”

 Well — it doesn’t, not directly.
 But if you’re a bit slow to update WordPress sometimes, a quick peek at your source code could easily tell a potential attacker that you’re potentially more vulnerable to other attacks.